lkat6/ML-AD-Interaction-Analysis/README.md

-# ML AD Interaction analysis
+# ML AD interaction analysis
 INTRODUCTION:
 A mega-online shopping mall provides vaiours baby brands to customers.
 In order to optimize online advertisements throughout websites, they want to predict the view-to-click probability given the information below.